jamesqquick/Getting-Started-with-CSS-Grid-by-Example/ReadMe.md

 This project contains different examples of using CSS Grid.
 Hopefully, you will find them informative and useful!

+For each example, there is a set of starter files and finished files.
+Open the finished files to see what you need to build.
+Then, open up the starter files to see if you can complete the example on your own.

 ## Responsive 3 Column Grid

 ![Example 1](./media/1.png)